 Pricing specialists frequently monitor store pricing systems, advertising media and registers for pricing accuracy.
 They help their stores drive sales, increase profits, meet productivity standards and remain competitive with similar retailers.
 They also help ensure that customers have smooth and enjoyable shopping experiences.

-According to the U.S. Bureau of Labor Statistics (BLS), market research analysts and marketing specialists, including pricing specialists, are expected to see a 32% increase in jobs from 2012 to 2022, due largely to a heightened emphasis on data and market research to evaluate the effectiveness of marketing plans.
-Salaries for these specialists can vary, but the BLS reports a median annual income of $60,800 for those workers, as of May 2013.
-Reports from PayScale.com in December 2014 indicate that pricing specialists made a median salary of $49,213.
+According to the U.S. Bureau of Labor Statistics (BLS), market research analysts, including pricing specialists, are expected to see a much faster-than-average increase of 20% in jobs from 2018 to 2028, due largely to a heightened emphasis on data and market research to evaluate the effectiveness of marketing plans.
+Salaries for these specialists can vary, but the BLS reports a median annual income of $63,120 for those workers, as of May 2018.
+Reports from PayScale.com in August 2019 indicate that pricing specialists made a median salary of $50,430.

 Some job duties that pricing specialists may perform include moving merchandise during store promotions to drive sales, directing employees to apply markdowns or make signage changes, executing marketing changes, ensuring that the store is cleaned daily and preventing loss of merchandise.
 Some pricing specialists are trained in multiple areas so that they can help out in any store department on an as-needed basis.